-34.3.55 ..... basements can preserve the remaining openness of the townscape compared with other development forms.....
+34.3.55 ..... ... basements can preserve the remaining openness of the townscape compared with other development forms.....

-- 218. The Council does not appear to have given weight to their own statement above that recognises that basement development under gardens is attractive in urban areas as it allows development without negative impact on the openness of the townscape. - 219.
+- 218. The Council does not appear to have given weight to their own statement above that recognises that basement development under gardens is attractive in urban areas as it allows development without negative impact on the openness of the townscape.
+The Council has given weight to this statement and is not banning basements but proposing limits to achieve sustainable development. - 219.
 The results from the Council's Basement Developments Neighbours survey November 2012 on the appearance of gardens are summarised below. - 220.
 Responses to the tick box section of the questionnaire. - a.
 Question Would you say that basement development has had any impact on the way the property and its garden looks? - i.
 4.1% of all questioned said slightly worse / much worse (24% of those who responded) - ii.
 95.9% or all questioned said much better / slightly better / no change / cannot say / no response (76% of those who responded) - 221.
 Of the 8,000 residents questioned 15 (0.2%) were sufficiently motivated to make comments about the loss of trees and planting. - 222.
 The responses to the Council's own questionnaire do not appear to support the Council's stance that garden basements generally have a negative impact on the character of gardens.
+Please refer to Council's supporting document Basements Visual Evidence, RBKC, Feb 2014. - Our evidence / analysis and how this has been responded to by the Council to date The Council has provided the original response and sees no merit in providing another response to further responses.
+These comments do not address the soundness consultation. - 223.
+Simon Haslam of Basement Force was a member of the RBKC Basements Working

-Our evidence / analysis and how this has been responded to by the Council to date residents' associations and others.
+Group and attended meetings with the Planners, representatives of some of the residents' associations and others.
 The following information was given to the Basement Working Group: